Where We Work

 beneficiaries

-In the context of the economic and social crisis in Venezuela, COOPI – Cooperazione Internazionale, in collaboration with the World Food Programme (WFP), has been implementing a project since 2023 in Sucre State to improve the food security of the most vulnerable communities.
+Within the current economic and social scenario in Venezuela, COOPI – Cooperazione Internazionale, in collaboration with the World Food Programme (WFP), has been implementing a project since 2023 in Sucre State to improve the food security of the most vulnerable communities.
 This project aims to mitigate food insecurity and strengthen the resilience of families affected by food shortages and malnutrition, combining direct assistance through modalities such as food distribution and cooked meals.

-• ORGANIZES COMMUNITY CANTEENS IN SCHOOLS IN SUCRE STATE, WHERE NUTRITIOUS DAILY MEALS ARE PREPARED AND SERVED, ENSURING A BALANCED DIET FOR BENEFICIARIES;
+• COOPI ORGANIZES COMMUNITY KITCHENS IN SCHOOLS IN SUCRE STATE, WHERE NUTRITIOUS DAILY MEALS ARE PREPARED AND SERVED, ENSURING A BALANCED DIET FOR BENEFICIARIES;

-• THE COOKED MEAL MODALITY IS MANAGED BY VOLUNTEERS AND TRAINED STAFF WHO PREPARE AND DISTRIBUTE THE MEALS, COMPLYING WITH FOOD HYGIENE AND SAFETY STANDARDS;
+• THE SERVED MEAL MODALITY IS MANAGED BY VOLUNTEERS AND TRAINED STAFF WHO PREPARE AND DISTRIBUTE THE MEALS, COMPLYING WITH FOOD HYGIENE AND SAFETY STANDARDS;

-• COOPI DISTRIBUTES FOOD BASKETS TO BENEFICIARIES WITH SPECIAL NEEDS, INCLUDING BASIC PRODUCTS SUCH AS RICE, LEGUMES, VEGETABLE OIL, AND OTHER ESSENTIAL FOODS.
+• COOPI DISTRIBUTES FOOD BASKETS TO BENEFICIARIES WITH SPECIAL NEEDS, INCLUDING BASIC PRODUCTS SUCH AS RICE, LEGUMES, VEGETABLE OIL, AND OTHER ESSENTIAL ITEMS.

 2024